tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 This works, but it's tedious.
 Things get out of control quickly as the number of fields goes up.
-Let's convert our data type to the record syntax.
+Let's change our data type to use the record syntax.

 ``` hs
 data Athlete = Athlete { name :: String }